4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ## 3.2 Step 2: Build Multi-Row Aggregation Feature of Sub Table

-For the sub table splicing window, the multi-row aggregation function is processed to construct the multi-row sub table aggregation feature, so that the number of rows finally generated is the same as that of the main table.
-Taking the simple aggregation function as an example, we can construct the sub table splicing feature of the sample: The total retail sales of merchants in the last 10 days `w10d_merchant_purchase_amt_sum` and the total consumption times of the merchant in the last 10 days `w10d_merchant_purchase_count`.
-The following SQL constructs the multi-row aggregation feature based on the sub table splicing window defined in 3.1 above.
+Apply the multi-row aggregation function on the created window to construct aggregation features on multi-rows of sub table, so that the number of rows finally generated is the same as that of the main table.
+For example, we can construct features from the sub table like: the total retail sales of merchants in the last 10 days `w10d_merchant_purchase_amt_sum` and the total consumption times of the merchant in the last 10 days `w10d_merchant_purchase_count`.

+The following SQL constructs the multi-row aggregation feature based on the sub table splicing window defined in [3.1](#31-step-1-define-the-sub-table-splicing-window).
 ```sql
 SELECT
 id,